carlosbionic/100-days-of-code/log.md

 ### Day 24: July 15, 2022

 **Today's Progress**: Today I worked on a switch/toggle button.
 I didn't know how to do it, so I found a way using javascript and #CSS  animations with keyframes.
 Link: https://codepen.io/carlosbionic/pen/LYdbeJj

+### Day 25: July 16, 2022

+**Today's Progress**

+* Working on drum machine for freeCodeCamp.
+Still working on stylings.

+* Learned `window.getComputedStyle` to get styles of elements after being loaded into the DOM.